lgreski/cleaningdata/README.md

 5. Read the test files \(X_test.txt, y_test.txt, and subject_test.txt\) and do the following:
     * Add column name, personId, to subject data set
     * Add column name, activityId, to activity data set
-    * Assign column names to the measurement data set, using the previously cleaned feature names
+    * Assign column names to the measurement data set, using the previously cleaned feature names, fulfilling requirements \#3 and \#4
     * Remove unnecessary columns from the measurement data set to fulfill requirement \#2 from the project instructions
     * Bind the personId and activityId columns to the measurement data
 6. Read the training files \(X_train.txt, y_train.txt, and subject_test.txt\) and do the following:
     * Add column name, personId, to subject data set
     * Add column name, activityId, to activity data set
-    * Assign column names to the measurement data set, using the previously cleaned feature names
+    * Assign column names to the measurement data  set, using the previously cleaned feature names, fulfilling requirements \#3 and \#4
     * Remove unnecessary columns from the measurement data set to fulfill requirement \#2 from the project instructions
     * Bind the personId and activityId columns to the measurement data
-7. Combine the test and training files into a single data set by using the rbind\(\) function
+7. Combine the test and training files into a single data set by using the rbind\(\) function, fulfilling requiremend\#1
 8. Merge the activity labels into the combined measurement data set.
 At this point, course project requirements \#1 through \#4 are fulfilled
 9. Summarize the measurement columns to create a wide version of a [tidy data set](#widevsnarrow)
     * Each variable forms a column: means of the 66 variables that were means or standard deviations plus personId and activityName for a total of 68 columns,
     * One row per subject \(personId\) activity \(activityName\) combination, and
     * Each observational unit \(personId\) \(activityName\) combinations with columns representing means of the 66 variables forms one table
-10. Add "MeanOf" to beginning of measurement column names to signify that this data has been aggregated with the mean\(\) function beyond the data
+10. Add "MeanOf" to beginning of measurement column names to signify that this data has been aggregated with the mean\(\) function beyond the data originally provided by the *Human Activity Recognition* research team
 11. Write the output file
 12. Verify the accuracy of the output data file.
 At this point, course project requirement \#5 is fulfilled